paulmadsenhbar/HIPs/keyrotation.md

 ## Rejected Ideas

-It could be possible to allow more rigorous multi-signature rules for AccountUpdate transactions to be defined than for other transactions.
-Some of those sensitive operation keys could be stored cold.
-However, this would still presume that they keys would be public and so possibly provide to the attacker information??
+It would be possible to allow more rigorous multi-signature rules for AccountUpdate transactions to be defined than for other transactions.
+Some of those sensitive operation keys could be stored cold and so provide comparable protection against compromise of the hot keys.

+However, this would still presume that these cold keys would be public and so possibly provide to the attacker information.

 ## Open Issues